 While he is away, Janie sees an urban, stylish, confident man walk down the road.
-To get his attention, she furiously pumps water, which is loud and the effort makes her beautiful hair cascade down.
-(OK, so we made that part a bit more dramatic, the book just says "heavy hair fall down," but her hair really is attractive, everyone comments on it.)
+To get his attention, she furiously pumps water, which is loud, and the effort makes her beautiful hair cascade down.
+(Her hair is super attractive: everyone comments on it.)

 The stranger stops, eyes her meaningfully, and asks for a cold drink.

-She learns that his name is Joe Starks from Georgia and he’s heard of a town made up completely of black people who are going to build and run their own city.
+She learns that he is Joe Starks from Georgia, and he’s heard of a town made up completely of black people who are going to build and run their own city.
 He means to find the town, go in early, invest, and get rich.

 Joe decides to stay in the area for a week or two of rest.
 He and Janie find lots of time to talk.